 Still others, and this is something I would suggest one focuses on, will research by back testing, all the trades that their strategy produces throughout several months of trading, and then isolate the most productive and least productive windows of time.

 An interesting trade plan can then be applied that treats each session as 2 to 4 mini sessions, each with its own start and stop time, only focusing on what has been historically shown to be the most productive time slots to trade crude with their specific trade method.

 When you combine these setups with smart trade plan rules, you can consistently produce profitable results.

 Vital Key To Any Trade Strategy

-There are other effective strategies too, but regardless of the strategy, I have found the most consistent success by trading it the same way each and every session, with a purely mechanical approach.
+There are other successful trading methods, but regardless of the strategy, I have found the most consistent success by trading it the same way each and every session, with a purely mechanical approach.